The Justice Department Is Targeting The Generic Drug Industry For Price Fixing

-The United States Department of Justice is reportedly going to file new criminal charges against the drug industry after an investigation suggested there was widespread price fixing in the generic drugs business, per The Wall Street Journal.
+The United States Department of Justice is reportedly going to file new criminal charges against the drug industry after an investigation suggested there was widespread price-fixing in the generic drugs business, per The Wall Street Journal.

 Leading the charge is Assistant Attorney General Makan Delrahim, who is head of the agency’s antitrust division.
-Though the Department of Justice had long suspected drug fixing in the generic drug industry, the investigation — hampered by a lack of informants — has been slow, and state enforcers have had to act in lieu of federal action.
+Though the Department of Justice has long suspected price-fixing in the generic drug industry, the investigation — hampered by a lack of informants — has been slow, and state enforcers have had to act in lieu of federal action.

 “If the Justice Department had an easy time of finding informants, then we probably would see this case further along,” said John Lopatka, an antitrust law professor at Penn State Law, in an interview with Bloomberg.